 The thing you need in order to produce pallia Fresonica are sheep.
 Heaps of sheep.
 Research has shown that during the Roman Period the percentage of sheep as part of the total livestock increased.
 Maybe because of increase of demand for woolen products by the Romans.
 Roughly one can say that the share of sheep doubled from around a fifth to around a third of the total livestock at the salt marshes.
 During the Merovingian (ca. 450-750) and Carolingian (ca. 750-900) periods, the percentage of sheep increased even further to three-quarters of the total stock.
 Although from around the year 900 the percentage of sheep dropped to more or less fifty percent, till this day sheep are everywhere along the Wadden Sea coast.
 It is even the mascot of region Ostfriesland.

-Not only in the former terp region of northern Netherlands (Mid Frisia) and of region Ostfriesland there was sheep and wool.
+Not only in the former terp region of northern Netherlands and of region Ostfriesland in Germany there was sheep and wool.
 Of course, also in the northeast of England and in Scotland.
-Here woolen cloaks were produced too, and are famous for their woolen cloaks till this day.
+Here woolen cloaks were produced too, and the areas are famous for their woolen cloaks till this day.
 Indeed, tweed.
 However, there is no direct proof of wool export from England until the early twelfth century.
 Only the place name Woolwich might indicate wool was traded from there (Ekwall, 1964).
-Or, Ekwall, traded to there from Frisia?
+Or, dear Ekwall, traded to there from Frisia?

-About four centuries after the heyday of pallia Fresonica, more to the south the region Flanders became famous for its version of pallia Fresonica.
+About four centuries after the heyday of pallia Fresonica, the southwestern-most part of Frisia, namely the area of Sincfal what is today part of the region West Flanders, became famous for its own kind of pallia Fresonica.
 This was from the eleventh century onward.
 But the product was re-branded as Flemish laken or Flemish broadcloth.
-The name pallia Fresonica got into oblivion.
+The name pallia Fresonica, and its original creators, got into oblivion.

 Besides wool, you need paint.
-The plant common madder (Rubia tinctorum) was used to dye the cloaks red.
+The plant common madder (Rubia tinctorum) was used to dye cloaks red.
 To dye cloaks blue, the plant woad (Isatis tinctoria) was being used.
-All very environmental friendly production techniques regaining popularity today.
+All very environmental friendly production techniques, regaining popularity today.

-It is ill shaving against the wool, and several scholars in the Netherlands had to overcome their general uneasiness exquisite things can originate from salt-marsh cultures too.
+It is ill shaving against the wool, and several scholars in especially the Netherlands had to overcome their general uneasiness exquisite things can originate from the barren salt-marsh cultures too.
 Quite recently they reached consensus that pallia Fresonica was not only distributed and sold by Frisian merchants in the wider North Sea region, but also that it actually was being produced in Frisia.
-‘Made in Frisia’ therefore might have been on the label.
-Frisia, an area covering then more or less the southern coast of the North Sea, from modern province Zeeland in the Netherlands to region Ostfriesland in Germany.
+Duhhh.
+“Made in Frisia” therefore might have been on the label.
+Frisia, an area covering then more or less the southern coast of the North Sea, from the northwest of Flanders to region Ostfriesland.

 Excavations and archaeological finds of textiles in both Germany and the Netherlands, have been convincing to accept the local production of broadcloth.
-From the archaeological research on the terp of Ezing, also known as Pompeii of the North, we know that people undoubtedly produced clothing made of wool and linen (Nieuwhof, 2020).
+From the archaeological research on the terp of Ezinge, also known as Pompeii of the North, we know that people undoubtedly produced clothing made of wool and linen (Nieuwhof, 2020).
 In early-medieval northeast England, as said, and at Iceland broadcloth was produced too.
 Archaeological research based on wool-isotopic composition has also shown that in each region of the North Sea, both local and non-local wool was being used for the production of textiles.
 Therefore, also reconfirming the interactions within the North Sea culture.
-Early-medieval production of broadcloth in what is now Belgium receives till this day no support from archaeology.
-One observation, archeological research at the terp of the settlement of Leffinge in Belgium shows that sheep were kept.
-Furthermore, in written resources from early eighth-century Leffinge is mentioned being a mariscus, i.e. a place where sheep farms existed on the tidal marshlands of Flanders and Zeeland for wool production (Ervinck, et al, 2016).
+Early-medieval production of broadcloth in what is now Belgium receives till this day little support from archaeology.
+This also might have to do with the fact that little archaeological research in terps has been carried out in West Flanders thus far.
+One observation from archaeological research on the terp settlement of Leffinge in West Flanders, is that sheep were kept (Loveluck & Tys, 2006).
+Furthermore, in written resources from early eighth-century the settlement of Leffinge is mentioned being a mariscus, i.e. a place where sheep farms existed on the tidal marshlands of West Flanders and Zeeland for wool production (Ervinck, et al, 2016).

-The commercial importance of the production of pallia Fresonica in Frisia is also clear from the severe penalties for destroying a barn for weaving, being mostly a small pit house called in Old Frisian a screona.
-In German these are called a Grubenhaus, and in Dutch a hutkom.
-It is also called a sunken-featured building (SFB) in historian’s language.
-Another early-medieval penalty existed, specifically for hitting the hand of a woman weaving broadcloth called fresum.
+The commercial importance of the production of pallia Fresonica in Frisia is also clear from the severe penalties for destroying a barn for weaving, being mostly a small pit house called in Old Frisian language a screona.
+In German language these are called a Grubenhaus, and in Dutch language a hutkom.
+It is also called a sunken-featured building (SFB) in historian’s speech.
+Another early-medieval penalty existed specifically for hitting the hand of a woman weaving fresum, i.e. broadcloth.
 These penalties are codified in the Lex Frisionum written at ca. 790.
-Destroying a screona meant you even had to face the death penalty.
-We can safely conclude that fresum or pallia Fresonica was therefore a key commodity for the population of Frisia and its economy.
+Destroying a screona meant the perpetrator even had to face the death penalty.
+We, therefore, can safely conclude that fresum or pallia Fresonica was truly a key commodity for the population of Frisia and its economy.
 Here is the relevant article of the Lex Frisionum, protecting craftsmanship vigorously:

 By the way, the fact pit houses or SFBs were sunk partly into the wet ground, meant humidity stayed at a high and constant level, which is needed for the production of woolen broadcloth.
+With the rain and humid climate next to the sea, an ideal situation to produce wool.
+If you do not believe us, ask Claudy Jongstra.
 An SFB had a ground surface of around sixteen square meter.
 The number of SFBs increased at the tidal marshlands, or terp region, during the fifth century with the new Anglo-Saxon-Scandinavian settlers, the new Frisians.
 The terp dwellers from before the Migration Periode also had pit houses, but these are mainly known from the higher sandy soils of present-day province Drenthe during the Roman Period.

 Below a recently reconstructed SFB at the terp of the hamlet of Firdgum in province Friesland.
 By the way, convenient slam bam along the Frisia Coast Trail.
 Check out the website of the nice little museum in Firdgum to read more about this project.
-Further below a reconstruction drawing of a loom by Van Gorp.
+Further below a reconstruction drawing (Van Gorp, 1986).

-Lastly, we mention that in the year 830 ten sheep farmers in Frisia were to deliver 855 pallia Fresonica each year to the abbey of Fulda which possessed these farms (Lebecq 1983).
-When the production of at least 80 or more woollen coats per sheep farm per year can be extrapolated, the quantity of these coats produced by the coastal inhabitants of Frisia (including Flanders) must have been impressive (Ervynck, et al, 2016).
+Lastly, it is interesting to mention that in the year 830 ten sheep farmers in Frisia were to deliver 855 pallia Fresonica each year to the Abbey of Fulda that possessed these farms (Lebecq, 1983).
+When the production of at least 80 or more woollen coats per sheep farm per year can be extrapolated, the quantity of these coats produced by the coastal inhabitants of Frisia, including West Flanders, must have been impressive (Ervynck, et al., 2016).

 So, now it is time to present you the idle Frisians